-Just west of the Mississippi it began to softly snow.
-I’d been smoking my Camels, and imagining the stale smoky odor seeping into the upholstery of my new car.
-Naturally,I wanted to air it out, so I turned up the heat and opened the driver’s window for ten cold miles.
-Then thoroughly chilled, I pushed the button to close the window.
-It shuddered in place, raised an inch, clunkily complained, and died, receding back down into the door.
+Just west of the Mississippi it began to snow again, a soft drifty blanket that made the country roads seem cozy.
+I’d been smoking my Camels, anxious that the stale smoke would seep into the upholstery of my new car.
+To air it out, I turned up the heat and opened the driver’s window.
+Thoroughly chilled after ten miles, I pushed the button to close the window.
+It shuddered in place, raised an inch, clunkily complained, and then suddenly died, receding back down into the door.
 I tried again.
-A grind and nothing.Gave it time to gather energy for another go, waited as wind blasted the car, and the landscape became one bright shade of white.
+A grinding noise.
+I gave it time to gather energy for another go as wind driven snow blasted the car and the landscape became utterly white.
 I pushed again.
 Nothing.
 I banged on the door and used language even the guys in the barracks would blush at, trying to cajole it to cooperate.
-Perhaps it didn’t like my tone, or perhaps there was a simpler explanation; perhaps it was merely frozen in place.
-So, I apologized to the window, and wrapped myself in an Army blanket.
-Sleet was flinging in ever more rapidly and stinging my face.
+Apparently, it didn’t like my tone since it merely moaned back at me.
+Perhaps the window was frozen in place.
+So, I apologized to the Mercury and wrapped myself in an Army blanket.
+Sleet flew in ever more rapidly to sting my face.
 I used a tee-shirt to clear the windshield of its foggy drippings.
 Miles on, the windshield wipers clicked at supersonic speeds as the temperature plunged to the 20’s.
-My face and hands had turned to stone.
-I could barely hear the radio over the moaning storm.
-Then the whirl of the heater fan finally chugged to a coughing halt.
-Now, I’m as angry myself as I was the car.I’d been warned about Mercury’s electrical problems, but chose to believe that balding salesman with the resplendent grin.
+My face and hands were turning numb.
+Luckily, the heater kept my legs alive, and some warmth rose from below.
+I could barely hear the radio over the lamenting wail of the storm and the heater’s fan working overtime.
+It wasn’t long after noting my luck that the whirl of the fan chugged to a coughing halt.
+Now, I’m angry myself.
+Mercury’s were known to have electrical problems.
+Casting aside prudence––I’ve been impulsive all my life––I chose to act, believing a balding salesman with a resplendent grin.
 Soon my legs and feet were numb, my hands clumps of frozen meat.

 Undaunted, I continued on to the University of Missouri in Columbus and the girl from back home.
 Her room was warm; my purple hands turned pink again, my feet came alive.
-And she was pretty enough, gay, and curvy—or chunky, depending on your point of view.
-We talked for hours in her cramped dorm room;or rather she talked, rattling on in college girl banality, as I tried mightily to stay awake.
-As anxious for bed and as patient as I was—I put in a gamely effort—she decided in the end to maintain her virtue.
-Nevertheless, I stayed through the wee hours, collapsed at the foot of her bed, having failed to satisfy a soldier’s need, and deciding to leave early the next morning.
-I still regret that night—the defeat, not the effort—but, while in Columbus, I did snag a trophy.
+And she was pretty enough, gay and curvy, or chunky, depending on your point of view.
+We talked for hours in her cramped dorm room.
+Actually, she did the talking, rattling on in college girl banality, as I tried mightily to stay awake.
+As willing and anxious as I was—I put in a gamely effort—she decided to maintain her virtue.
+Nevertheless, I stayed through the wee hours, collapsed at the foot of her bed, having failed to satisfy a soldier’s need, and deciding to leave early in the morning.
+I still regret that night—the defeat, not the effort.
+But the diversion to Columbus wasn’t a bust.
+I did snag a trophy.

+Once safely in Reno, I settled down to read the little ivory book.
 The author was an English adventurer who traveled to India and walked among the swami, intrigued by withered, wise men living on alms and prayers.
-The stolen miniature contained anecdotes of what we might call miracles, witnessed by the author.
-One that I distinctly remember recounted his encounter with a particular swami, a dark skinned little man, skinny as a thread, white-bearded with penetrating eyes.
-The swami—not sure what else to call him—talked in universals too vague to be helpful and told the adventurer he’d see him again soon.
+The author chronicled what we might call miracles.
+One that I distinctly remember recounted his encounter with a particular swami, a dark-skinned, little man, thread thin, white-bearded with penetrating eyes.
+The swami talked in universals too vague to be helpful and told the adventurer he’d see him soon.
 Our author then climbed a nearby mountain to visit a temple.
 When he arrived, the same seer was meditating under the shade of a nearby a tree.
 It would have been impossible for the swami to have preceded him.
-Our traveler was told that the swami had in fact been meditating for days, and never left his spot under the tree.
+Our traveler was told that the swami had in fact been meditating for days and never left his spot under the tree.
 He had somehow transported himself in time and space.

-If we are honest with ourselves, most of us we’ll admit that sometime in our lives we have experienced a touch of the divine: a tensely awakening, never to be forgotten, spiritual experience.
-Silly, perhaps, but the little book made an impression on me, more than my now-and-again reading of the world’s religious texts.
-It helped me understand those times a universal truth brushed by my consciousness, like my vision during that snowstorm driving through Nevada, when a white cloaked girl with a calming smile appeared and disappeared near the hash mark in the road.
-Since the time of the book and the vision, I’ve never completely discounted stories of the miraculous, or even the possibility of reincarnation or immortal life in another dimension.
-No one knows, and that is the point of faith, and belief.
+If we are honest with ourselves, most of us will admit that sometime in our life we have been touched by the mysterious, by the divine: a tense awakening never to be forgotten, a spiritual experience.
+Silly, perhaps, but the little book made that impression on me, an epiphany never felt in my now-and-again reading of the world’s religious texts.
+It helped me recognize when an unexpected insight or a universal truth brushed my consciousness, like my vision during the snowstorm when a white-cloaked girl with a calming smile appeared and disappeared near the hash mark in the road.
+Since the time of the book and my vision, I’ve never completely discounted stories of the miraculous, or the possibility of reincarnation, or even immortal life in another dimension.
+No one knows, and that is the point of faith and belief.

 Belief, however, is a tricky thing.
-My ambivalence in accepting purely conceptual ideas as truth (the concept of God, for instance,a meremental construct) comes from experience, my daily reliance on cause and effect, and what I can sense or measure.
-Even so, that touch of the divine we sometimes feel, those otherwise unexplainable but spiritually emotive instances that are inescapably true, share our experiential life.
-Shouldn’t we give that credence, too?
-But then, perhaps I’m susceptible to such epiphanies since I’m also one of those souls who have a need for meaning—that core imperative and genesis of all religious thought.
+My ambivalence in accepting religious constructs––the concept of the Son of God for instance––comes from experience, my daily reliance on cause and effect, on what I can sense and measure.
+Even so, that second sense of the divine we sometimes feel, those otherwise inexplicable but spiritually emotive instances that we accept as true, share our experiential life.
+Shouldn’t we give them credence, too?
+But then, I’m susceptible to such wishful thinking since I’m also one of those souls who have a need for meaning—that core imperative and genesis of all religious thought.